Forget-me-not Café

 Share a hot drink and a biscuit with others who have been bereaved, in St Andrew's Parish Room - directly accessible from the church's rear car park.

-We meet monthly on a Friday between 10.30-12noon (generally on the Friday of the third full week of the month - the church's list of forthcoming events should confirm the dates on which it is taking place)
+We meet monthly on a Friday between 10.30-12noon.
+This is generally on the third Friday of the month - the church's list of forthcoming events should confirm the dates on which it is taking place.

 Bereavement Care Team